-The consolidated financial statements incorporated in this Prospectus by reference to Yahoo!
-Inc.'s Current Report on Form 8-K dated July 20, 1999, as amended on January 12, 2000, have been so incorporated in reliance on the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.
+The financial statements incorporated in this prospectus by reference to the Annual Report on Form 10-K of Yahoo!
+Inc. for the year ended December 31, 1999, have been so incorporated in reliance on the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts